SuzetteBuxmann/array-methods/README.md

 # array-methods
-Some array method examples (map, fiter, reduce) I've learned during Learn to Program in Javascript: Beginner to Pro by Raghavendra Dixit
+Some array method examples (map, fiter, reduce and also the use of arguments) I've learned during Learn to Program in Javascript: Beginner to Pro by Raghavendra Dixit